CrowdStrike/Cloud-Azure/adversary-intelligence/README.md

 Option 1 - Azure Resource Manager (ARM) Template

-Use this method for automated deployment of the CrowdStrike Falcon Adversary Intelligence connector connector using an ARM Tempate.
+Use this method for automated deployment of the CrowdStrike Falcon Adversary Intelligence connector connector using an ARM Template.

 1. Click the Deploy to Azure button.